Ekliptor/WolfBot/README.md

 # WolfBot
-This is the source of the Crypto currency trading bot running on: https://wolfbot.org It is written in TypeScript for NodeJS.
+This is the source of the Crypto currency trading bot running on: https://wolfbot.org

+It is written in TypeScript for NodeJS + MongoDB.

 ## Features
 * **Trading**: buying + selling, portfolio managament (sync balances with exchanges)